-- 1. As soon as possible to the Campus Operations Manager's Office when the victim of a crime elects to, or is unable (physically/mentally) to, make such a report.
-The Campus Operations Manager's Office is located at 1575 Garden of the Gods Road, Suite 100, Colorado Springs, CO 80907 - 2.
-If the crime has been committed after regular business hours, it should be reported to the front desk, Campus Security Authority (CSA), or security guard. - 3.
-If the crime has been committed when the University is closed, it should be reported to the Campus Operations Manager's Office or primary CSA as soon as possible after school is open. - 4.
+- 1. Crimes should be reported as soon as possible to the Campus Operations Manager's Office.
+The Campus Operations Manager's Office is located at 1575 Garden of the Gods Road, Suite 100, Colorado Springs, CO 80907. - 2.
+If the crime has been committed after regular business hours, it should be reported to the front desk, CSA, or security guard. - 3.
+If the crime has been committed when the University is closed, it should be reported to the Campus Operations Manager's Office or primary CSA as soon as possible after the school is open. - 4.
 In addition to reporting the crime to the Campus Operations Manager's Office, a prompt and accurate report of the crime should be made to the appropriate law enforcement authorities.
-The local police department for the Colorado Springs campus is the Colorado Springs Police Department (CSPD) located at 705 S. Nevada Avenue in Colorado Springs.
-CSPD may be reached at 719-444-7000 or by dialing 911 in the event of an emergency.
+The local police department for the Colorado Springs campus is the Colorado Springs Police Department (CSPD) located at 705 S.

+Nevada Avenue in Colorado Springs.
+CSPD may be reached at (719) 444-7000 or by dialing 911 in the event of an emergency.